Samsung/jalangi2/README.md

 ### Requirements

-We tested Jalangi on Mac OS X 10.10 with Chromium browser.
+We have tested Jalangi on Mac OS X with Chromium browser.
 Jalangi should work on Mac OS 10.7, Ubuntu 11.0 and higher and Windows 7 or higher.
 Jalangi will NOT work with IE.

-  * Node.js v4.x available at https://nodejs.org/en/download/releases/.
-We have tested Jalangi with Node v6.10.1.
+  * Node.js available at https://nodejs.org/en/download/releases/.
+We primary test Jalangi with the Node LTS version (currently v12).
   * Chrome browser if you need to test web apps.
   * Python (http://python.org) version 2.7 or higher and less than 3.0.